Astavakrasana

 - The eight-angle pose is an advanced posture for boosting energy in the lower body parts.

-- Astavakrasana has excellent work on developing concentration levels.
-It also makes a practitioner confident in Asanas practice.
+- Ashtvakrasana has done excellent work in developing concentration levels.
+It also makes a yoga beginner confident in Asanas practice.

 - This posture is very effective for toning the abdominal muscles.